Welcome to today's edition of the Rush 24-7 podcast.

 But at the same time, there's no doubt in my mind.

-This is I'll tell you what this is shaping up to be.
+I'll tell you what this is shaping up to be.

-Think Ross Perot remember the reaction people had to Ross Perot.
+Remember the reaction people had to Ross Perot.

 And I'm not comparing Trump's speech.

-Perot Perot got going with a speech to the National Press Club that was on C-SPAN.
+Perot, Perot got going with a speech to the National Press Club that was on C-SPAN.

-It was amazing, actually, because it was a noontime speech, but it was all about uh spending and debt spending and how the U.S. was second rate in every regard and how it was silly and how he could fix it.
+It was amazing, actually, because it was a noontime speech, but it was all about spending and debt spending and how the U.S. was second rate in every regard and how it was silly and how he could fix it.

 Trump, the same kind of thing here with similar focus, except he made it official today.